MatheshRavichandrann/ecom-frontend/README.md

 hey buddy!
 This the front-end for the spring project. if you wanna make use of the front-end dowlonad it.
-Open the terminal type npm insatll after that type npm run dev
+Open the terminal type npm install after that type npm run dev
 This project would run in http://localhost:5173/